 That also means you’re restricted to the usual Toto, 4D, soccer, F1 and horse racing.
 So those of you who once harboured dreams of becoming professional poker players, sorry, but poker and casino-style games will not be on the menu.

 Now, we’re not encouraging people to set up accounts at the above sites.
 And before people start baring their teeth about the fact that placing the above links here is going to encourage gambling, we’re assuming anyone intelligent enough to understand the concept of online betting knows how to Google.

 Illegal: Betting on overseas-based remote gambling websites and services

 Anybody who used to engage in online soccer betting or was an avid poker fan would have noticed that, all of a sudden in 2014, all your favourite online gambling sites got blocked.
 We have our beloved Remote Gambling Act to thank for that.

 But just because you’ve finally managed to find an online betting site that hasn’t been blocked doesn’t mean it’s safe to use.

 Neither does the fact that these betting websites are based overseas make you immune in any way.
 The Remote Gambling Act makes it illegal to use foreign remote betting services no matter where they’re based.

 Illegal: Betting through local bookies

 Practically everyone knows it’s illegal to place bets with local bookies, but the practice is still rife.
-Heck, you might even have a few friends with deep pockets who’ve decided to turn themselves into bookies on special occasions like the World Cup.
+Heck, you might even have a few friends with deep pockets who’ve decided to turn themselves into bookies on special occasions like the current FIFA World Cup 2018.

 Any Singapore-based remote gambling services are, as you would expect, illegal, not just for the bookies but also for customers.